I study extreme heat and human health.

 This work is ongoing under the mentorship of Dr. Jane Baldwin and other collaborators.

 While projections are useful for policy targets and planning, heat is impacting communities in the present.
-That's why I work with the UCI CLIMATE Justice Initiative and GREEN-MPNA.
-Together, we empower the local Santa Ana community to bring heat adaptation to those who need it the most.
+That's why I work with the UCI Community Geoscience Initiative (formerly CLIMATE Justice Initiative) and GREEN-MPNA.
+Together, we surveyed more than 300 Santa Ana residents in the summer of 2025 to understand local lived experiences with extreme heat.
+Our shared goal is to empower the local Santa Ana community to fight for the heat adaptations they need most.